Queries

 where.not

 where.not(%conditions) adds a negated condition.
-Nil, ranges, and arrays
+Nil, ranges, arrays, and

-work the same as the positive form.
+LikePredicate work the same as the positive form.

 1 2 3 4 | |